SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 This driver is controlled by a .dll and is thus only available on Windows OS.
-Each Selenium release has it's core functionality tested against versions
+Each Selenium release has its core functionality tested against versions
 6, 7 and 8 on XP, and 9 on Windows7.

 Usage